Dr. Avinash Waikar

 CRLA Level III Certified Tutor

-Hi, I’m Blair, a Junior majoring in nursing with minors in psychology and biology.
-After graduation, I plan to pursue a career in emergency medicine and either obtain my master’s degree or attend medical school.
+Hi, I’m Blair, a senior majoring in biology with a minor in chemistry and psychology.
+After graduation, I plan to medical school with the end goal of pursuing a career in emergency medicine.

 When I am not in class or working, you can usually find me hanging out around the Tinsley Learning Center probably working on my latest crochet project.
 I mostly tutor various math, biology, or chemistry classes, however, I also tutor a handful of different subjects such as psychology and anatomy!
 I enjoy tutoring because I love helping people.
 The idea of being able to help clients better understand subjects helps to motivate me through not only work but also my own classes.